regular/ache/Readme.md

 A node provides a  promise of a part

-## removing tylical pain points
+## removing typlical pain points

-Error handling shall takes temporary outtakes of external machiner into account.
+Error handling shall takes temporary outtakes of external machines/services into account.

 ## Example Achefile (using CoffeeScript)